gschool-blue-ocean/instructor-hub-old/README.md

 crypt('somepassword', gen_salt('bf');

-To autheticate a user, we use something similiar to the following:
+To authenticate a user, we use something similar to the following:

 SELECT id FROM users WHERE username = 'someuser'
    AND password = crypt('somepassword', password);